orbeon/orbeon-forms-doc/installation/replication.md

 - Apache Tomcat 8.0.45
 - HAProxy 1.7.4

+We also have reports of this feature working with OpenLiberty and Hazelcast session replication.

 ## Introduction

 The purpose of replication is to provide high-availability of Orbeon Forms with as little disruption as possible to